 Our 1480-DR and 1460H-series are dashcam compatible security systems that protect both your car and your dashcam!
 Choose model 1480B-DR to get a backup battery siren that will remain active even if a thief disconnects your car battery.
 Add a starter kill immobilizer relay to prevent engine starting, ensuring a thief will not drive away in your car.
 Choose our 1460H-series if your car is not CAN-BUS compatible.
 VISION security systems draw very little current from your car's battery, which means it can be left parked for 3 weeks without worry the car battery will die.
 Most importantly, a properly installed and adequately "layered" security system like the VISION 1480-DR or 1460H-series will not be quickly or easily defeated.

-NEW for 2021 is our KDR-2M interface which replaces your dashcam's Parking Mode with intelligent sensor-triggered recording that prevents unnecessary drain on your car battery.
+Released in 2021, our KDR-2M interface which replaces your dashcam's Parking Mode with intelligent sensor-triggered recording that prevents unnecessary drain on your car battery.

 Dedicated car security systems are designed to prevent theft and vandalism from happening in the first place.
 Dashcams merely record what happens around your vehicle with its hands tied.
 Dashcams can't prevent a thief from stealing the dashcam itself and can even make your car a target!
 All said, dashcams can be useful but they serve you best only when layered alongside a true car security system.